smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### TileViewer TODO (defferred to May?):

+* Get fetch views to handle zoomlevel beyond max zoomlevel (returning the usual NULL geojson)
-* Add tileid to tile topoJSON/GeoJSON; include in error messages; add version number (yyyymmddhh24mi) for caching
+* Add tileid to tile topoJSON/GeoJSON; include in error messages; add version number (yyyymmddhh24mi) for caching (i.e. there is no need to age them out if auto compaction is running)
 * Fix blank name properties
 * Add all properties from lookup table
 * Missing name in level2 sahsuland (caused by mixed case field names)